DrLex0/MightyVariableFan/README.md

 ### Optional step: install custom firmware

-This step is not strictly necessary.
-If you never change bed or extruder temperatures during a print and your extruder PID controllers are well-tuned and the printer never reenters heating mode while printing, then the standard firmware from FlashForge (or whomever your printer's manufacturer is) will do fine.
+This step is not strictly necessary depending on what Sailfish firmware version you're currently running.
+Recent releases of the firmware have an annoying feature that interferes with the MightyVariableFan system: they always play a song each time all heaters have reached their target temperature, even during prints.
+If this tune starts right in the middle of one of the beep sequences, that particular fan speed change will not be executed, which could be disastrous in worst-case situations.

-The reason why you might want to install a new Sailfish build is because recent versions play a tune each time all heaters have reached their target temperature.
-If this tune starts right in the middle of one of the beep sequences, that particular fan speed change will not be executed which could be disastrous in worst-case situations.
-An elegant solution is to extend Sailfish with an extra toggle to mute this tune during printing.
-I have already created a [pull request](https://github.com/jetty840/Sailfish-MightyBoardFirmware/pull/201) exactly for this.
-It may take a while before it is accepted and even then there is no guarantee that FlashForge (or your particular manufacturer) will pick this up anytime soon.
-For this reason I have created my own Sailfish build with these changes included.
+If you are running an older version that does not play these tunes during prints and you do not plan to update it, then you don't need to do anything.
+Otherwise if your version does play the tunes, or you want to have all the latest improvements to Sailfish, then you only really have one option: [install the custom firmware build from my Sailfish branch](https://github.com/DrLex0/Sailfish-MightyBoardFirmware/releases/tag/20180505) (available for all other MightyBoard-based printers supported by Sailfish as well).
+This build allows to prevent the heaters tune from being played during printing, by means of an extra toggle in the LCD menu at `Utilities` → `General Settings` → `Heaters Sound`.
+Set this to `OFF` after installing this firmware.

-You can [download this custom firmware build from my Sailfish branch](https://github.com/DrLex0/Sailfish-MightyBoardFirmware/releases/tag/20180505) (available for all other MightyBoard-based printers supported by Sailfish as well).
+I have created a [pull request](https://github.com/jetty840/Sailfish-MightyBoardFirmware/pull/201) on the main Sailfish repository that adds this same heater tune toggle, but it is unlikely this will ever make it into official builds, especially because development on this main branch seems to have stagnated.
+Even if it does, there is no guarantee that FlashForge (or your particular manufacturer) will distribute such a build anytime soon.
+For this reason you should flash my custom build.
 It also includes other recent improvements that probably are not yet incorporated in official builds available from printer manufacturers, for that reason alone it could be worth upgrading to it.

 ## Using